lvkv/whenfs/README.md

 ## How Do I Use This?

 The diagram above took too long to create, so I no longer have the energy to write up a tutorial.
 If you figure out how to use this, let me know.

+On a more serious note: Google Calendar is a wonderful service.
+I'd highly discourage anyone from using this for anything other than educational purposes.
+Abusing a free service is wrong—don't be evil.

 ## Contributions